Volume One: The 613 Laws of Maimonides

 The Babylonian Talmud (in tractate Makkoth 23b) asserts that according to Rabbi Simlai, the Torah contains 613 mitzvot. (“Mitzvot” is the plural of mitzvah, meaning “precept,” from tzavah: “to command.”)
 Of these, 248 are mitzvot aseh (positive commandments)—equal to the number of bones in the human body (okay, so he missed it by a tad: an infant has 275 bones, and some of these fuse together as he grows, making a total of 206 in the adult human)—and 365 mitzvot lo taaseh (negative commandments)—equal to the number of days in the solar year.
 With the Midrash, the Talmud calculates that the numerical value (gematria) of the word Torah is 611, so one might (following this tortured line of reasoning) expect there to be 611 laws, or mitzvot.
 Au contraire!
 The Torah itself states that Moses transmitted the Law (presumably this first 611 mitzvot) from God to the Jewish people: “Moses commanded a law for us, a heritage of the congregation of Jacob.”
 (Deuteronomy 33:4).
 And God Himself directly delivered two more mitzvot—the first two of the Ten Commandments, phrased in the first Person—directly, written with His own finger upon tablets of stone.
 The grand total is thus 611+2 = 613.
 Get used to this kind of convoluted, unfounded logic—a sure sign that the men foisting it upon us have something to hide.
 We’re going to see a lot of it in the coming pages.

 Anyway, Maimonides accordingly formulated a list of precisely 613 laws comprising the “Jewish Law,” or halakhah.
 (Of course, if you worked at it, you could identify thousands.
 The 613 target is a transparently man-made construct.)
 Others have compiled similar lists, but that of Maimonides is considered the most “authoritative.”
 As we’ve seen, some mitzvot are positive (“do this”), and some are negative (“don’t do this”).
 Some apply only within Israel, some apply only to specific populations or within specific historical timeframes, and some are universal.
 Some cannot be observed today because they relate to the Temple, its sacrifices and services (since the Temple does not exist at the present time).
-And the criminal procedures mandated in the Torah can’t be performed because the theocratic state of Israel is no longer extant—and hasn’t been for two and a half millennia.
+See Volume 3 for a listing of those precepts that can be kept.
+The criminal procedures mandated in the Torah can’t be performed because the theocratic state of Israel is no longer extant—and hasn’t been for two and a half millennia.
 Anybody who tells you that he’s keeping the Torah today is lying to you.
 It can’t be done.
 Those Jews who claim to adhere to the Torah today are generally using Maimonides’ list, not the Torah.
 They accept it as authoritative.
 Therefore, we will be using it as the roadmap for our study, a convenient structural skeleton to flesh out with Yahweh’s actual instructions.
 The telling little differences and ominous gaps will become apparent as we proceed.

 An excellent resource for all things “Judaic” is www.jewfaq.org, home of “Judaism 101,” a vast repository of information on the subject.
 Its author, Tracey R. Rich, has some cogent things to say about the “keeping of the Law.”
 He writes, “Judaism is not just a set of beliefs about G-d [he means God, a title for deity translated from the Hebrew El or Elohim—heaven forbid he should use “God’s” actual name, Yahweh], man and the universe.
 Judaism is a comprehensive way of life, filled with rules and practices that affect every aspect of life: what you do when you wake up in the morning, what you can and cannot eat, what you can and cannot wear, how to groom yourself, how to conduct business, who you can marry, how to observe the holidays and Shabbat, and perhaps most important, how to treat G-d, other people, and animals.
 This set of rules and practices is known as halakhah.
 The word ‘halakhah’ is usually translated as ‘Jewish Law.’
 A more literal translation might be ‘the path that one walks.’
 The word is derived from the Hebrew root heh-lamed-kaf, meaning to go, to walk, or to travel.”